jzry/seniordesign/ENV.md

 The port number that the model server will run on.
 By default, it will run on port `8000`.

+### LITSERVE_URL

+If LitServe is to be run on a seperate server, you can specify the url to access it.

+### LIT_SERVER_API_KEY

+Sets the LitServe authentication key.
+All requests must contain this key in the `X-API-Key` header.
+If ommitted, all requests will be accepted without authentication.

 ### BYPASS_LITSERVE

 LitServe is used by default.
 By setting this variable to any value, the OCR